 What is it that you hope to accomplish physically or spiritually?

 There is inspiration.
 There is a great cloud of witnesses who have already made it.
 We have to understand that we run in a crowded stadium.
 Others have done it.
-Why can't we do it?
-Again, it matters not whether it's losing weight or whether it's a spiritual thing.
+Why cannot we do it?
+Again, it matters not whether it is losing weight or whether it is a spiritual thing.
 Others have done it.
-Why can't we?
+Why cannot we?
 We can.
 It depends on the value that is placed on what we hope for.

 We do have recognizable handicaps: our sins, whatever they are.
-You wouldn't climb Mount Everest with a load of bricks on your back, so discard bad habits, self-indulgences, and bad associations.
-We have the means just like those men and women in Hebrews 11, enduring faith through a relationship with God, mixed with a great hope, a patience that doesn't accept things.
+You would not climb Mount Everest with a load of bricks on your back, so discard bad habits, self-indulgences, and bad associations.
+We have the means just like those men and women in Hebrews 11, enduring faith through a relationship with God, mixed with a great hope, a patience that does not accept things.
 It overcomes things.
-Draw on God's spirit.
+Draw on God's Spirit.

 We have the example of Christ.
-The Author and Finisher of our salvation has already made it, and He's on the right hand of God as our High Priest—an ever-present Help.
+The Author and Finisher of our salvation has already made it, and He is on the right hand of God as our High Priest—an ever-present Help.

 There is the presence of Christ.
 He promises that He will never leave nor forsake us.
 Draw near to Him, and He promises that He will draw near to us.
 He is not saying that it would be easy.
 He is saying He will be there.